veentzy/Study_Case_Data_Analytics_RevoU/README.md

+### The results of the documentation of the mini course study case work at RevoU, details can be checked in each folder in this repository

 Case Study | Description | Link
 --- | --- | ---
 Amazon Prime Video    | Analyze Data About the Amazon Prime Video App Using Spreadsheets and Looker Data Studio | [Report]()